ADAC Air Rescue and ÖAMTC Air Rescue buy Airbus H140

 Contract for ten new H140 helicopters

 ADAC Air Rescue and ÖAMTC Air Rescue will each receive five of the newly developed H140 helicopters.
 The agreement also includes the acquisition of three and one H145 helicopters for ADAC.
-Thus, both organizations are relying on state-of-the-art technology to further enhance the quality and efficiency of their medical rescue missions.
+Thus, both organizations are relying on state-of-the-art to further enhance the quality and efficiency of their medical rescue missions.

 Importance of collaboration